Misclassifying Employees As Independent Contractors

-The IRS is highly concerned with employers categorizing employees as private contractors, since this is a violation of San Diego employment law.
+The Internal Revenue Service (IRS) is highly concerned with employers categorizing employees as private contractors, since this is a violation of San Diego employment law.
 Private contractors receive Form 1099 at the end of the year for tax purposes, while employees receive Form W-2.
 Private contractors work independently and are not an immediate part of your business or workplace.
-A worker is considered a private contractor if a supervisor has control over completed work, but not over how and when the work is done.
+A worker is considered a private contractor if a supervisor has control over completed work but not over how and when the work is done.
 If employees are being given assignments and working on them from home, they should most likely be classified as independent contractors.
-If employees are going into work every day, following an office dress code, being told what to do and where to sit, they are not private contractors.
+If employees go into work every day, follow an office dress code, and are told what to do and where to sit, they are not private contractors.

-Keep in mind that even if an employer has a worker sign a contract in which the employee agrees to work and be paid as an independent contractor, this agreement is virtually meaningless in the eyes of a trial court, the Labor Commissioner, and IRS, who will probe deeper to determine whether or not an employee has actually been misclassified.
-A worker’s willingness to be misclassified is irrelevant when it comes to punishments employers may face.
+Keep in mind that, even if an employer has a worker sign a contract in which the employee agrees to work and be paid as an independent contractor, this agreement is virtually meaningless in the eyes of a trial court, the labor commissioner and the IRS, which will probe deeper to determine whether an employee has actually been misclassified.
+A worker’s willingness to be misclassified is irrelevant when it comes to punishments that employers may face.

 Employers who violate San Diego employment law by misclassifying workers can face significant punishment.
 While penalties are especially severe for employers who knowingly misclassify employees as independent contractors, those who do so accidentally can still face considerable repercussions.

 The IRS has reported through the Government Accountability Office (GAO) that employers illegally escape paying millions of dollars in taxes each year by violating labor law and misclassifying employees as 1099 contractors.
 The IRS is serious about cracking down on this offense, enacting severe penalties and increasing the frequency with which businesses are audited.
-In fact, in 2005 the IRS Commissioner announced that the number of audits of small businesses had risen by about 10,000, over a 100 percent increase since 2004.
-The Obama administration is pushing legislation at the federal and state level, bolstering penalties and increasing supervision of employee classification, increasing the likelihood that employers who violate San Diego employment law and misclassify employees as private contractors will be caught and punished.
+In fact, in 2005, the IRS commissioner announced that the number of audits of small businesses had risen by about 10,000, over a 100% increase since 2004. .

 Some employers break San Diego labor law by misclassifying employees as private contractors for tax purposes.
 Such misclassification saves money by allowing the employer to avoid paying unemployment tax and other federal taxes.
 However, this misclassification is illegal, and an employer that is found guilty of breaking San Diego employment law in this area faces significant fines and other penalties enacted by the government.

-If you are an employee that has been misclassified as an independent contractor, you can be hurt in several ways.
-First, taxes will not be withheld from your paycheck, meaning you will owe the IRS money at the end of the year.
-This can complicate your financial planning, and make filing your tax return more difficult and complicated, putting you at an increased risk of making an error and being audited.
+If you are an employee who has been misclassified as an independent contractor, you can be negatively affected in several ways.
+First, taxes will not be withheld from your paycheck, meaning that you will owe the IRS money at the end of the year.
+This can complicate your financial planning and make filing your tax return more difficult and complicated, putting you at an increased risk of making an error and being audited.

-Examining example cases can improve general understanding of what employees stand to gain if they win a case after being misclassified as an independent contractor, and what employers stand to lose if they violate this area of San Diego labor law.
-In the case Estrada v.
-FedEx, drivers misclassified as 1099 contractors received collective compensation of $5 million, and the company was required to pay an additional $13 million to the labor lawyers representing the drivers.
-In the case Vizcaino v.
+Examining example cases can improve general understanding of what employees stand to gain if they win a case after being misclassified as an independent contractor and what employers stand to lose if they violate this area of San Diego labor law.
+In the case of Estrada v.
+FedEx, drivers who were misclassified as 1099 contractors received collective compensation of $5 million, and the company was required to pay an additional $13 million to the labor lawyers representing the drivers.
+In the case of Vizcaino v.
 Microsoft, the employer settled with the employee for $97 million.
-Employers also faced additional expenses in the form of back-taxes paid to the IRS, which can be even greater than the cost of a settlement.
+Employers also faced additional expenses in the form of back taxes paid to the IRS, which can be even greater than the cost of a settlement.

-If the IRS reclassifies individuals who were previously misclassified as independent contractors, recognizing them instead as employees, employers may not only be liable for violating San Diego labor law, they will likely have to make amends for ignoring certain employee rights.
+If the IRS reclassifies individuals who were previously misclassified as independent contractors, recognizing them instead as employees, employers may not only be liable for violating San Diego labor law, but they will likely have to make amends for ignoring certain employee rights as well.

-Employees can request time off through the Family Medical Leave Act (FMLA).
+Employees can request time off through the Family and Medical Leave Act (FMLA).
 1099 contractors generally cannot benefit from the FMLA.
-However, if an employer has misclassified an employee as a private contractor and denied him or her leave, the employer may be liable under FMLA, as well as under violation of San Diego labor law, once the individual is reclassified as an employee.
+However, if an employer has misclassified an employee as a private contractor and has denied him or her leave, the employer may be liable under FMLA as well as under violation of San Diego labor law once the individual is reclassified as an employee.

-The Federal Wage and Hour Law (FLSA) determines national minimum wage and guidelines for overtime compensation.
+The federal wage and hour law, called the Fair Labor Standards Act (FLSA), determines national minimum wage and guidelines for overtime compensation.
 Additional state laws also mandate wages and overtime.
 The FLSA generally does not protect independent contractors.
-However, if a 1099 contractor is reclassified as an employee, and the employer is found guilty of violating wage standards or failing to compensate for overtime, the employer can be required to repay all withheld wages, in addition to potential interest and waiting penalties, to the employee for as long as the individual was misclassified.
+However, if a 1099 contractor is reclassified as an employee and the employer is found guilty of violating wage standards or failing to compensate for overtime, the employer can be required to repay all withheld wages – in addition to potential interest and waiting penalties – to the employee for as long as the individual was misclassified.